Below are several tips to keep track of receipts for expenditures and a place to share your ideas on this tedious but essential chore.

 Keep Track of Receipts Tip #4: Take a picture of the receipts.

 Tip...Check with your country's regulations to see if a scanned or photocopy receipt is acceptable in an audit.
-Even if you are required to keep original receipts...having a picture of it is a good back up to have.
+Even if you are required to keep original receipts...having a picture of it is a good back up to have as those receipts fade over time.

 Keep Track of Receipts Tip #5: Require receipts from everyone.